Safe Deposit Boxes

 We don’t provide insurance cover for items stored within a Lloyds Bank Safe Deposit Box.
 Our boxes are not an alternative to insurance, so it’s important to consider whether you have adequate insurance before storing any valuables with us.
 You should consider getting items such as jewellery valued before you take out insurance to ensure you’re covered for their full replacement value.

 Lloyds Bank offers cover options which can be added to a home contents insurance policy for an additional cost and protects items temporarily away from the home.
 Find out more about our Home Insurance.
 To help make insurance claims easier, we’d recommend documenting the contents of your Safe Deposit Box.
 For example, where possible, you should save purchase receipts, keep photocopies of your original documents at home and take photo evidence of the items you’ve stored with us.

 Our Safe Deposit Boxes provide state-of-the-art security for your valuables; however, if the worst were to happen, then except in the limited circumstances set out in our Ts&Cs (PDF, 161KB), items are stored at your sole risk.

 We don’t offer a jewellery valuation service at Lloyds Bank, but there are many jewellers on the high street that can arrange a professional valuation for you.
 It’s worth noting that they do usually charge for this service.

 Lloyds Bank Safe Deposit Boxes aren’t waterproof.
 We’d recommend using waterproof packaging if you think your possessions could be damaged by water.
 It’s worth bearing in mind that we won’t be liable for any damage to items stored in the Safe Deposit Box caused by any acts outside our reasonable control (‘force majeure events’), such as storm damage.
-Read our full Ts&Cs for more information.
+Read our full Ts&Cs (PDF, 161KB) for more information.